Iron age Celtics had the first recorded shaved mustaches, in about a 1000 BC, according to Siculus (60 BC), an acient Greek historian:

 Photo credit: Creative commons and DOD

 Who can sport it?
 Brad Pitt can pull this off...but he could probably pull off any stache.
-This is a typical military mustache which requires the hair to not to go over the lip and can't extend beyond the edge of the mouth.
+This is a typical military mustache that requires the hair to not to go over the lip and can't extend beyond the edge of the mouth.
 Similar to the paintbrush mustache but shorter.

 Maintenance - Fairly low maintenance but does require the occasional trimming.
 Easy to clean because the hair is shorter.

-Famous people with this mustache - Brad Pitt, military people and the cop that pulled me over the other day!
+Famous people with this mustache - Brad Pitt, military people, and the cop that pulled me over the other day!

 The Horseshoe mustache - The gunslinger mustache (kind of!)